Skip to main content

 Use Static Permissions

-The examples below demonstrate how you can configure Keycloak for scope-based permission associated with a client scope policy, and configure the authz-keycloak plugin to use static permissions.
+The examples below demonstrate how you can configure authz-keycloak to use the static permission httpbin-anything#access.

 Create a route with authz-keycloak-route as follows: